lurkny/LinearAlg/README.md

 If sparse matrices are not needed, ARPACK and SuperLU are not required.
 Caveat: only SuperLU versions 5.2.x and 5.3.x can be used; SuperLU must be available as a shared library.

+Armadillo requires a C++ compiler that supports at least the C++11 standard.

 On Linux-based systems, install the GCC C++ compiler, which is available as a pre-built package.
 The package name might be `g++` or `gcc-c++` depending on your system.